chalmers-revere/opendlv-video-h264-encoder/README.md

-## OpenDLV Microservice to encode video frames into h264 for network broadcast
+## OpenDLV Microservice to encode images in I420 format into h264 for network broadcast

-This repository provides source code to encode video frames that are accessible via a shared memory area into h264 frames for the OpenDLV software ecosystem.
+This repository provides source code to encode images in I420 format that are accessible via a shared memory area into h264 frames for the OpenDLV software ecosystem.

 [![License: GPLv3](https://img.shields.io/badge/license-GPL--3-blue.svg